 The roleplayer in me certainly eyes up the Iconia A1 as a character sheet device.
 It is exactly the right size for a replacement to paper sheets.
 It’s small enough not to obstruct the game but large enough to ensure readability.

 Disclaimer: Tablet provided by Acer.
 Neither review nor coverage was requested.
-Perhaps Acer were confident that this is a tablet that would naturally attract reviews and observation.
+Perhaps Acer was confident that this is a tablet that would naturally attract reviews and observation.
 If so, they’re right.